davepinch/pinchy.cc/content/singularities/the-rich/on-behalf-of-the-rich-thank-you/3/poverty-is-NOT-okay.md

 ---
 title: "Poverty is NOT okay."
-next: "We strive to make the world more propserous for all."
+next: "We shall continue to drive toward a more propserous world for all."
 ---